surf-rdm/yoda-tutorial/episodes/unsupervised-rdm.Rmd

     delete the folder.

 Done!
 The working copy of the dataset is now history.
-Long live the dataset in the Vault!
+Long live the preserved dataset in the Vault!

 ## Recovering the dataset from the vault

 Now we are going to pretend that a year has passed since you last worked with your dataset.
-In the meantime you have decided you want to add a new file describing something related to the procedure, to the dataset (e.g, a README file).
+In the meantime you have decided you want to add a new file describing something related to the procedure, to the dataset (e.g., a README file).
 In your view, this is simply a version upgrade, so we should reuse the same original dataset.
 For that, you will need to make a working copy out of the version that you had stored in the Vault a year ago.

-Bring now a copy of the dataset from the Vault to your Project folder, following the same steps you applied during the [previous exercise](..episodes/finding-reusing.Rmd#importing).
+Bring now a copy of the dataset from the Vault to your Project folder, following the same steps you applied during the [previous exercise](episodes/finding-reusing.Rmd#importing).
 You can locate your dataset by searching for it, or by navigating to the Vault tab, then the `vault-tutorial-unsup` folder, and scrolling through the datasets that may be there.